Learn what COVID-19 vaccinations may mean for the business community and how you can encourage your employees to get a vaccination.

 COVID-19 is a Public Health Emergency (PHE).
 In light of this unprecedented challenge, we are providing enhanced benefits to help our members.
 For example, UPMC Health Plan is waiving all member cost sharing (such as deductibles, copays, and coinsurance, unless otherwise noted below) for:

 - Members who receive a screening mammogram shortly after receipt of a COVID-19 vaccine AND have an abnormal screening result due to swollen lymph nodes.
 UPMC Health Plan will waive member cost-sharing for a follow-up screening mammogram or ultrasound with their network provider.
 Only one follow-up screening will be permitted per benefit year.
-Coverage is retroactive effective January 1, 2021 through July 20, 2021, so long as permitted under the current state and federal emergency declarations.h
+Coverage is retroactive effective Jan.
+1, 2021 through Jan.
+20, 2022, so long as permitted under the current state and federal emergency declarations and associated guidance.i

 aThese recordings may not have the most up-to-date information.
 Recording dates are provided for each.